 So what does genetics have to do with twinning?
-It turns out there are a couple of genetic variants that increase the probability of having fraternal twins.
+There are a couple of genetic variants that increase the probability of having fraternal twins.
 It seems few or no genetic factors are involved in having identical twins.[ref]

 Identical twins come from one fertilized egg that splits into two after fertilization.
 These are called monozygotic (one zygote).

-The follicle-stimulating hormone beta-subunit (FSHB) gene codes for a protein that is part of the process to stimulate the release of an egg cell during ovulation.
+The follicle-stimulating hormone beta-subunit (FSHB) gene codes for a protein that is part of the process of stimulating the release of an egg cell during ovulation.